nianzelee/PhD-Dissertation/reproduction-artifact/README.md

 ## Abstract

-This artifact is a reproduction package for Nian-Ze Lee's Ph.D. dissertation "Stochastic Boolean Satisfiability: Decision Procedures, Generalization, and Applications".
+This artifact is a reproduction package for Nian-Ze Lee's doctoral dissertation "Stochastic Boolean Satisfiability: Decision Procedures, Generalization, and Applications".

-It contains code and data used in the experiments of the dissertation, including the evaluated tools, the benchmark suites, the scripts to run the experiments, the raw data generated from the experiments, and instructions for reproducing the tables and figures in the dissertation.
+It contains code and data used in the experiments of the dissertation, including the evaluated tools, the benchmark sets, the scripts to run the experiments, the raw data collected from the experiments, and instructions for reproducing the tables and figures in the dissertation.

 A full reproduction of the experiments requires 16 GB of memory and several weeks of CPU time, but demonstrative runs can be executed if at least 4 GB of memory are available.

-This artifact is published at _TODO_.
+This artifact is published on Zenodo ([DOI 10.5281/zenodo.5084147][artifact-doi]).

 In the following, we shall assume the users of this artifact having basic knowledge about Linux command-line interface and virtual machines.